Ikehviky/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is an Alx project on shell input and output redirection
+ This is a set of script that automates shell redirections